epics-modules/mrfioc2/evgMrmApp/src/evgREADME.txt

 	Files: evgSeqRam.h/evgSeqRam.cpp/devEvgSeq.cpp/evgSeq.db

-	The EVG user doesn't deal with this class directly to manipulate the sequencer registers but instead uses 'evgSeqRamMgr' which in turn uses 'evgSeqRam' interface.
+	The EVG user doesn't deal with this class directly to manipulate the sequencer registers but instead uses 'evgSeqRamMgr' which in turn uses 'evgSeqRam' interface to configure the  sequenceRam.

 				------------------------------